 If you do your own website, then head to the page information whatever platform you’re with.
 Often it’s on the side bar under something that indicates that it’s for SEO settings.
-And may be called 'page description'.

-Meta key wordS
+Meta key words

 Many SEO experts stopped using the meta key word section on your SEO settings years ago.
 Meta key words fell foul of SEO eager-beavers stuffing all the key words they could find in this section.
 So Google doesn’t pay much attention any more.